Freya-MJ/Final-Project/README.md

 **Team members**: Zehui Li, Lezhi Cao, Mujin Li, Xinwen Zhang

-## Motivating Question:
-Our team aimed to addressing the alarming rise in drug overdose deaths in the United States, with 106,699 recorded deaths in 2021.(CDC, 2021) To address this critical issue, our objective is to analyze the overall trend in drug overdose deaths in the United States, examining historical data and identifying patterns and factors that have contributed to this trend.
-Subsequently, we aim to develop a predictive model that anticipates drug overdose deaths based on demographic, regional variables.
-This predictive model intend tocontribute in further intervention and prevention efforts to reduce drug overdose fatalities.

-## Aproach:
-- Acess Data through API
-- Geospatial Analysis
-- Data Visualization
-- Supervised Model
-- Unsupervised Model
-- Data imputation

 ## Literature Review

 In our project, we integrate the findings of several key studies to